olooney/oranlooney.com/content/post/playfair.md

 image: /post/playfair_files/lead.jpg
 ---

-Once upon a midnight dreary
-Once upon a midnight dreary
-Once upon a midnight dreary
-Once upon a midnight dreary
-Once upon a midnight dreary
-Once upon a midnight dreary

 Recently the Zodiac 340 was finally cracked after more than 50 years.
 While the effort to crack it was extremely impressive and you should watch David Oranchak's series on how it was done, the cipher itself was ultimately disappointing.
 A homophonic substituion cipher with one minor twist that was difficult to crack primarily because several errors were made when encoding it.